-Over the years, members of The Incubator have contributed to the generation of real companies and licensed biotech.
+Over the years, members of The Incubator have contributed to the development of real companies and licensed biotech.

 2022-2023